Shift-symmetric Horndeski gravity in the asymptotic-safety paradigm: Conclusions

 Our study establishes that asymptotic safety has predictive power for Horndeski models.
 Thus, it will be interesting to explore whether additional couplings from the larger Horndeski family can be predicted within asymptotic safety and whether the predictions are close to being tested observationally.
 Additionally, it will also be of interest to extend these type of studies beyond the shift-symmetric sector or polynomial truncations.
 These extensions are left for future investigation.

 \acknowledgments This work is supported by a research grant (29405) from VILLUM FONDEN.
 We thank Gustavo P.~de Brito for useful discussions.
 F.~W.~thanks the Quantum Gravity group at CP3-origins, University of Southern Denmark, for the warm hospitality during his stay and acknowledges support by the Polish National Research and Development Center (NCBR) project ''UNIWERSYTET 2.0. -- STREFA KARIERY'', POWR.03.05.00-00-Z064/17-00 (2018-2022) and the COST Action CA18108.
+R. R. L. dS. thanks Kai Schmitz and the "Particle Cosmology Münster" group at the University of Münster for the hospitality during the very last stages of this work.